 Whistle Blower: Provide us an effective set of channels to blow the whistle on time.
 Online is not the solution.

 Law should be changed!
 Protesters will be encouraged, when they can feel Govt. is taking prompt action regarding their demand!

 Media: I can remember a line of my childhood.
 I read on a wall of our Panchayet office, “Dadu-nati bhai bhai/ Eksathe pathsala jai” (Enjoying school days with my grandson), a symbol of an old Govt. initiative ‘mission literacy’.
 The line was successfully placed and reached the root of our society.
 If postman can reach these people, if HUL can do it, Media definitely can.
 Govt. should be open to facing the music of mass.
 Theatres and local movies, please shout in the name of a corruption free India.

 I feel ashamed, when I find many rural people least bothered about the country, in fact, they don’t have a clear idea, about the map of India.
 Gram-Panchayat , Govt.
 Servants and political parties are their Government.
 What more you expect from just one Anna?

 India needs more Anna Hazare, just to educate people about corruption, in a proper way.

-The only and only way to stop this corruption today is to de-root the issue by psychological, mental & spiritual growth of people.
+The only and only way to stop this corruption today is to de-root the issue by a psychological, mental & spiritual growth of people.
 Make the life meaningful for them as there is no such corruption measures and solution for this problem.

-Another day will come, when a new group of people will claim for justice against some old social and constitutional drawbacks.
+Another day will come when a new group of people will claim for justice against some old social and constitutional drawbacks.
 Today’s school goers are affected internally by this Anna Hazare movement as they have seen the naked facts of corruption.
-They will come-up with a strong base like us.
+They will come up with a strong base like us.
 Next movement will be a bigger success.
 This is the only way to get recovered from such traditional negative practices.
 The more we will know, the more we can control corruption.